Maximal Tori in Contactomorphism Groups: The Group of Contactomorphisms

 \begin{definition} Let $(M,\cald)$ be a closed connected contact manifold.
 Then we define the group $\gC\go\gn(M,\cald)$ of all {\bf contact diffeomorphisms} or {\bf contactomorphisms} by

 \end{definition} The group $\gC\go\gn(M,\cald)$ is a regular infinite dimensional Fr\'echet Lie group \cite{Omo97} and an important invariant of a contact manifold.
 It is both locally contractible and locally path connected; hence, the identity component $\gC\go\gn_0(M,\cald)$ consists of contactomorphisms that are isotopic to the identity through contact isotopies.
-Recently it has been shown \cite{Ryb08} that the group $\gC\go\gn_0(M,\cald)$ is perfect\footnote{Recall that a group $G$ is perfect if $G$ equals its own commutator subgroup, that is, $G=[G,G]$.}, thus, simple (see also \cite{Tsu08}).
+Recently it has been shown \cite{Ryb08} that the group $\gC\go\gn_0(M,\cald)$ is perfect\footnote{Recall that a group $G$ is perfect if $G$ equals its own commutator subgroup, that is, $G=[G,G]$.
+Since the commutator subgroup is normal, any non-Abelian simple group is perfect.}, in fact, it was shown independently to be simple \cite{Tsu08}.
 We denote by $\gC\go\gn(M,\cald)^+$ the subgroup of $\gC\go\gn(M,\cald)$ that preserves the orientation of $\cald,$ that is, it preserves the co-orientation of $(M,\cald).$ Clearly, $\gC\go\gn_0(M,\cald)\subset \gC\go\gn(M,\cald)^+.$

 We can give the group $\gC\go\gn(M,\cald)$ an alternative formulation.
 If $\eta$ is a contact form, then it is easy to see that

 Here, $C^\infty(M)^{*}$ denotes the subset of nowhere vanishing functions in $C^\infty(M)$, and $\gC\go\gn(M,\cald)^+$ is characterized by the subgroup such that $f_\phi>0.$ We also consider the subgroup $\gC\go\gn(M,\eta)$ of {\it strict contact transformations}, whose elements are those $\phi\in \gC\go\gn(M,\cald)$ such that $f_\phi=1$: